 Publisher: HarperCollins (editor: Bethan Morgan)

-Publication: June 2021
+Publication: June-August 2021

-Material: Page proofs Length: 390 pages
+Material: Finished copies Length: 390 pages

 Previous title:

-The Stranger in Our Bed: Czech (Euromedia), Korean (Millie), Slovak (Ikar)
+The Stranger in Our Bed: Film (Buffalo Dragon), Czech (Euromedia), Korean (Millie), Slovak (Ikar)

 THE RABBIT HOLE Mike Nicol 'Nicol is a superb storyteller, with vibrant characters and stunningly vivid dialogue.
 A gripping thriller, which is also an insight into a fascinatingly flawed society.'
 Marcel Berlins, The Times 'Shady characters, twists, turns, murder, mayhem, humour, wonderful dialogue, white-knuckle pace and lots of authentic Cape Town colour.'
 Deon Meyer The latest crime thriller from an internationally best-selling author.
 Mike's novels are Spiegel bestsellers in Germany, and Payback was shortlisted for the Thriller of the Year in the Netherlands.
 The fourth novel featuring private investigator Fish Pescado, and lawyer and sometime spy, Vicki Kahn.
 Money.
 Money.
 Tons of it.
 In US dollars.
 And it's all being funnelled into a government tender snagged by family-owned Amalfi Civils.
 Which would be great for business if CEO Angela wasn't fighting with her CFO brother, Rej.
 Where Angela sees corruption; Rej sees cabinet ministers, politicians, officials eager to lend a hand.
 For a fee.
 It's a big pot so he's happy to oblige.
 And if needs be he'll take out his sister to keep the lucre.
 There are other players in this game.
 The CIA for one.
 The State Security Agency for another.
 And a black op using lawyer and spy Vicki Kahn as a honeytrap to ensnare Rej's middleman.
 The very same middleman that her lover, PI Fish Pescado, is investigating.
 With these stakes, it's only time before the killing starts.
 Modelled on John Webster's revenge tragedy, The Duchess of Malfi, this is a gripping read, packed with corruption at all levels, intrigue, violence and a lot of bodies.
 About the author The Rabbit Hole is Mike Nicol's twenty-second book.
 He has written novels, works of non-fiction, and poetry.
 His thrillers are published in the UK and the USA, and have been translated into Afrikaans, Dutch, French, and German.
 His Revenge Trilogy featured in the KrimiZeit top 10 list in Germany, as did Of Cops & Robbers and Power Play, while Payback was shortlisted for the VN Thriller of the Year award in Holland and the Prix SCNF Du Polar 2016 in France.
 He lives in Cape Town.
-LPA controls: Translation, excluding Germany Or Publisher: Umuzi, PRH South Africa Pu Publisher: Umuzi, PRH South Africa Material: Finished copies Rights sold: French (Gallimard), German (btb)
+LPA controls: Translation, excluding Germany On behalf of: Andrew Mann Ltd Publisher: Umuzi, PRH South Africa Publication: March 2021

+Publisher: Umuzi, PRH South Africa Publication: March 2021 Material: Finished copies Length: 288 pages Rights sold: French (Gallimard), German (btb) Previous titles include: